-Remember: Probation and child welfare agencies can both supervise and place youth in foster care.
-Probation-supervised foster youth are eligible for Chafee Grants if they meet other eligibility requirements.
+Remember, probation and child welfare agencies can both supervise and place youth in foster care.
+Probation-supervised foster youth are eligible for Chafee Grants if they meet the eligibility requirements.

 You can apply for the Chafee Grant by filling out a FAFSA or CA Dream Act application, as well as the Chafee application.
 The application opens in October of each year.
 The FAFSA and CADAA need to be filled out every year, but the Chafee application only needs to be filled out once for first-time applicants.
+You can email chafee@csac.ca.gov with questions.